 A. Composition.
 The committee will consist of a representative from each undergraduate college, University College Advising, the Graduate College, OSU-Tulsa, the Office of the Registrar, and a member of the Academic Standards and Policy Committee of Faculty Council.

 B. Role and Authority.
-The committee will determine by majority vote whether the student’s circumstances merit the granting of an exception to the drop/withdrawal deadline and whether the circumstances call for a drop/withdrawal that is retroactive to the automatic “W” period or the “W”/“F” period.
-The key questions in determining whether to approve the petition are (1) did the circumstances described prevent the student from dropping the course(s) within the drop/withdrawal deadline, and (2) why did the circumstances described affect only the course(s) requested to be dropped.
+The committee will determine by majority vote whether the student’s circumstances merit the granting of an exception to the drop/withdrawal deadline retroactive to the automatic “W” period.
+The key questions in determining whether to approve the petition are (1) did the circumstances described prevent the student from dropping the course(s), and (2) why did the circumstances described affect only the course(s) requested to be dropped.
+The committee may approve specific criteria and guidelines to identify petitions that clearly and without question meet the requirements of section 4.01 and may grant Academic Affairs authority to approve petitions that meet the established criteria.
+A written summary of petitions that are approved through the expedited process is provided to the committee at their regular meetings.

 The committee has the authority to establish procedures for implementing this policy.